iann0036/tf-cfn-provider/docs/providers/panos/PanoramaTemplate.md

 This resource allows you to add/update/delete Panorama templates.

-This resource has some overlap with the `panos_panorama_template_entry` resource.
-If you want to use this resource with the other one, then make sure that your `panos_panorama_template` spec does not define any `device` blocks, and just stays as "computed".
+This resource has some overlap with the `Terraform::Panos::PanoramaTemplateEntry` resource.
+If you want to use this resource with the other one, then make sure that your `Terraform::Panos::PanoramaTemplate` spec does not define any `Device` blocks, and just stays as "computed".

 This is the appropriate resource to use if `terraform destroy` should delete the template.